 Another fun option is to play a little game to facilitate the grateful spirit.
 Make gratitude cards with scrapbook paper, cut them out with scissors that have decorative edges and add cute embellishments or stamps to give them a bit of flair.
 Give the cards to your guests prior to dinner and ask them to transcribe what they are thankful for.
 As the meal starts to wind down, ask the guests to share their feelings.

-Being in the crafty mood will surely help you to get your guests to give thanks around the table.
+Being in a crafty mood will surely help you to get your guests to give thanks around the table.
 Put together a paper journal to commemorate the Thanksgiving celebration.
-For full instructions on how to make these journals, click here.
 Pass the booklet to all guests so that they can record their memories and sentiments.
 You can make one for each year and bring them out annually to remember what it was you and your guests were most thankful for the year before.

 Happy Thanksgiving, from all of us at Panoramic Properties.